-Island life similar to real life, comes with demands and responsibilities and unfortunately, isn’t free.
-In Animal Crossing: New Horizons, you may have Tom Nook breathing down your neck or turn up on your doorstep (surprise!) looking to collect on your mortgage repayment just as you need to upgrade your tent or you want to replace a missing tool.
-As we like to help our readers out, we’ve come up with this guide to help you make island cash (ie bells) and fast.
-So read on and get ready to become the richest islander.
+Island life similar to real life, comes with demands and responsibilities and unfortunately, isn't free.
+As we like to help our readers out, we've come up with this guide to help you make island cash (bells) and fast.

 Below is a list of tips to get started and make the most of your money early on:

-Once you’re established in the game and have a bit of know-how, it’s worth checking out the following tips in order to maximise your cash and really get ahead:
+Once you’re established in the game and have a bit of know-how, it’s worth checking out the following tips in order to maximize your cash and really get ahead:

 - Bring a new tree back: Once you’ve decided to use your deserted island trip ticket, you will find foreign fruit and trees on the island you choose to visit.
 Instead of just shaking the tree for fruit, eat a piece of fruit and dig up the entire tree.
 This will provide immediate turnover when you bring the tree back and plant it and you can use the fruit from that tree to plant even more-no need to wait for the first tree to grow from scratch.
 Before you know it, you’ll have an entire orchard of foreign beauties.